 The Amex Green Card provides a handful of standout benefits with tangible value for cardholders.

-A unique benefit for a mid-level card, holders of the Amex Green Card receive an annual $189 statement credit toward the cost of a CLEAR Plus membership.
+A unique benefit for a mid-level card, holders of the Amex Green Card receive an annual $199 statement credit toward the cost of a CLEAR® Plus membership.
 Unlike Global Entry or TSA PreCheck memberships — which renew every five years — CLEAR memberships renew every year.
-This credit has the potential to return the full face value of $189 every year.
+This credit can return the full face value of $199 annually.

-If you’re not familiar with CLEAR, it’s a biometric ID program that replaces traditional ID documentation.
+If you’re unfamiliar with CLEAR, it’s a biometric ID program that replaces traditional ID documentation.
 In addition, CLEAR provides an expedited path through security screening lines at 60+ airports, stadiums, and other venues nationwide.
-A CLEAR membership will typically set you back $189 per year, so this credit can cover the entire expense each year.

-Numerous credit cards can cover your Global Entry or TSA PreCheck application fee, but the Amex Green Card is one of few cards covering the cost of CLEAR — which is a nice point of differentiation.
+Numerous credit cards cover your Global Entry or TSA PreCheck application fee, but the Amex Green Card is one of only a few cards that cover the cost of CLEAR — a nice point of differentiation.
 For folks who already have Global Entry or TSA PreCheck, the value of adding CLEAR will depend on your home airport.
 In some locations, PreCheck lines can be as long as the regular security line.
 Having CLEAR as an option can still save significant time.

 Related: I Just Registered for CLEAR, Should You?